Updated: May 23

 Avoiding neonicotinoids altogether and adopting a more organic or proactive approach to controlling pests and insects will better help keep an intact ecosystem while also protecting insects that are not doing any damage and likely helping your crops, yards, or similar.

 As with all pest management control, ALWAYS refer to the manufacturers' doses and application requirements.
-In many cases, failure to adhere to the labels' doses and application instructions is a violation of Federal and State laws.
-If you have any questions always contact the manufacturer for instructions.
+In many cases, failure to adhere to the labels' doses and application instructions violates Federal and State laws.
+If you have any questions, always contact the manufacturer for instructions.

 Preventing Mosquitos From Breeding

 The best thing you can do is to eliminate areas where mosquitos breed, like standing water.
-It doesn't take much water for there to be an excellent breeding ground for hundreds if not thousands of mosquito larva.
-It only takes around 8 days for an egg to emerge into an adult mosquito from water to flight.
-So making sure there is no standing water for 5-8 days will play an important role in reducing the local mosquito population.
+It doesn't take much water for an excellent breeding ground for hundreds, if not thousands of mosquito larvae.
+It only takes 8 days for an egg to emerge into an adult mosquito from water to flight.
+So ensuring there is no standing water for 5-8 days will play an important role in reducing the local mosquito population.
 Common places that mosquitos hatch from around the house: